Requestly is now Open Source 🚀

 When do you need to modify headers?

 We have so far talked about headers and how to use Requestly to modify headers.
-However, lets first talk about why and when do you need to modify the network headers.
+However, let’s first talk about why and when you need to modify the network headers.
+While browsers handle most headers automatically, there are instances where users may require customization.
+By modifying headers, users can manipulate the behavior of web servers and clients, enabling advanced functionalities and enhanced browsing experiences.

 To open websites in the iframe for testing

 In some cases, you might want to open pages in the iframe.
-However, response headers like X-Frame-Options and Content-Security-Policy won’t allow it to prevent clickjacking.
+However, response headers like X-Frame-Options and Content-Security-Policy won’t allow it to prevent cross-site scripting attacks.
 Using Requestly, you can modify this header to allow the website to be opened in the iframe.

 To remove Content-Security-Policy